COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/District of Columbia/README_DC.md

 # DC Data Cleaning

-This is a ReadMe for DC's data cleaning process, from 2015 to 2023.
+This is a ReadMe for DC's data cleaning process, from 2015 to 2024.

+Note that there are not files for 2020 and 2021, as DC did not administer tests at that time due to COVID-19.

 ## Setup
 Create a folder for DC.
 Inside that folder, create three more folders:
-Original, NCES, Output
+Original, NCES, Output.

 Download do-files and place them in the DC folder.